-Due to the strong competition in the industry, nowadays creating an insurance brokerage and achieving success is not easy if you do not have a previously planned strategy.
+Given the strong competition in the industry, nowadays setting up an insurance brokerage and achieving success is not easy if you do not have a previously planned strategy.

 Having a Business Plan will not only help you to have a better vision of the strategy of your brokerage; it will also help you to see clearly who will be in charge of each objective and what we hope to achieve with each one of them.

-What is a Business Plan for an insurance broker?
+What is a Business Plan for an insurance brokerage?

-It should also include estimated time, who will be in charge and other relevant sections.
-That is why we have decided to list the most common ones.
+In addition to the objectives, estimated time and who will be in charge of addressing them, other relevant sections are usually included.
+For this reason, we have decided to list the most common ones.

-By way of introduction, mention the points to be addressed throughout the document to convey an overview.
-The most frequent are usually:
+By way of introduction, it mentions the points to be addressed throughout the document to convey an overview.
+The most frequent ones are usually:

 Analysis of the insurance market

-Here we will talk about the size of the industry, growth rate, profile of clients targeted by the brokerage, behavior patterns (if, for example, seasonality is observed), global sales volume… In addition to mentioning strong points we have over the competition; speed of response, unbeatable prices, specialists in a certain sector, agreements with certain insurance companies…
+Here we will talk about the size of the industry, growth rate, customer profile targeted by the brokerage, behavior patterns (if, for example, seasonality is observed), overall sales volume… In addition to mentioning the strengths we have over the competition; speed of response, unbeatable prices, specialists in a certain sector, agreements with certain insurance companies…

-The intention is to provide as much information as possible, to give the reader a real vision.
+The intention is to provide as much information as possible, to give the person who reads it a real vision.